FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

 kubectl delete deployment infinite-calls
 ```

-13. after few minutes later, due to no more traffic is hitting the nginx server. hpa will scale in the number of pod to save resource.
+13. after few minutes later, due to no more traffic is hitting the nginx server. hpa will scale in the number of Pod to save resource.

 ```bash
 kubectl get hpa